Trojitá, a fast Qt IMAP e-mail client

 quite don't fit the tracks, we're not afraid of making them work.

-Please see the download page for details about how to obtain, compile and run trojita.
+Please see the download page for details about how to get Trojitá.

-The most comprehensive reading about trojita is undoubtly the Msc. thesis.
+The most comprehensive reading about trojita is undoubtly Jan's Msc. thesis.
 It discusses design of the application and provides a comparison with various other mail user agents.

 A series of blog posts about Trojitá might provide an interesting insight into its background, too.

-If you encounter a bug in Trojitá, please report it to it's issue tracker.
+If you encounter any problem in Trojitá, please file a bug.
 Wishlist items belong to the same place.

 There's a mailing list at email@example.com, archived by